ELECTIONS TO THE BOARD OF DIRECTORS

 Directors Elected At-Large by Place

-In order to elect three directors by a majority vote in the same election, candidates for the appraisal district board of directors must be elected at-large by place.
+To elect three directors by majority vote in the same election, candidates for the appraisal district board of directors must be elected at-large by place.
 Specifically, the board of directors for the appraisal district must be elected to either the at-large by place 1, at-large by place 2, or at-large by place 3 position.
 Further, candidates must indicate on their candidate application the at-large position for which they are running.
-The Notice of Deadline to File an Application for a Place on the Ballot posted by the county judge will also need to adequately address this provision.
-If the candidate fails to provide this information on their application, the application should be rejected due to form, content, and procedure issues.

 FILING TO RUN

-Applications to run for the Travis CAD Board of Directors will be accepted from January 17, 2024 to February 16, 2024.
+Applications to run for the Travis CAD Board of Directors will be accepted from July 18, 2026 to August 17, 2026.
 The application fee is $400 or a petition in lieu of the filing fee containing 500 signatures.
-Interested candidates should complete the application and submit the application fee or petition to Travis County Judge Andy Brown.
-The deadline to file has passed.
+Interested candidates should complete the application and submit the application fee or petition to the county clerk or elections administrator, as applicable.

 Download the application form